Ionatan-Cegodari/AvamoreTechInterview/README.md

 # Avamore-Technical-Interview-Web-App
 This will have the web application along with the python script used for the web app.

-To run this on you own device make sure to install requirements
+To run this on you own device make sure to:

 Make sure to run on you own virtual envoirement via venv